Mexican Americans: Parental Involvement

-Parents are commonly associated with being a child's first teacher.
-As the child grows older, the parent's role in their child's learning may change; however, a parent will often continue to serve as a role model.
-There are multiple research articles that have looked at parental involvement and education.
-A key aspect of parental involvement in education is that it can be transmitted in many ways.
 For a long time, there has been a misconception that the parents of Mexican American students are not involved in their children's education; however, multiple studies have demonstrated that parents are involved in their children's education (Valencia & Black, 2002).
 It is important to know that the parents of Mexican American students frequently display their involvement through untraditional methods; such as, consejos, home-base practices, and high academic expectations.

 Literature has demonstrated that parental involvement has had a positive influence in the academic achievement of Mexican American students.
 Studies have shown that Mexican families show their value towards education by using untraditional methods (Kiyama, 2011).
 One educational practice that is commonly used among Mexican families are consejos (advice).
-Additional research has supported the idea that parents’ consejos have had a significant influence on the education of Mexican American students.
+Additional research has supported the idea that parents' consejos have had a significant influence on the education of Mexican American students.
 Espino (2016) studied the influence that parental involvement had on seven, 1st generation Mexican American PhDs.
 The study found that one of the participant's father would frequently use consejos to encourage his son to continue his education.
 The father's consejos served as an encouragement tool, which motivated the participant to continue his education.
-Consejos are commonly associated with the parents’ occupation.
+Consejos are commonly associated with the parents' occupation.
 Parents use their occupation as leverage to encourage their child to continue his or her education, or else they may end up working an undesirable job (Espino, 2016).
 While this might not be the most common form of parental involvement, studies have shown that it has been an effective tool that encourages Mexican American students.
 Although that might be an effective tool for Mexican American students, a mother can be just as an important figure for consejos.
-A mother's role teaches their child the importance of everyday tasks such as knowing how to cook, clean and care for oneself in order to be independent and also to help out around the house.
-The children of single mothers have a huge impact on their children in pushing them to be successful in school in order to have a better life than what they provided to their children.
+A mother's role teaches their child the importance of everyday tasks such as knowing how to cook, clean and care for oneself to be independent and also to help out around the house.
+The children of single mothers have a huge impact on their children in pushing them to be successful in school to have a better life than what they provided to their children.
 Most single mothers live in poverty and are dependent of the government, so they want the best for their children so they are always encouraging their children to be focused and do their best.